RayCxggg/LibAFL_hw2/README.md

 0x00210006 is located in `.Segment_0x200000`, which proves that `_binary_segment_groups_default_Segment_0x200000_bin_start ()` isn't accessible since we don't have the source code.

 After that we spent more than a week working on frankenstein with almost no documentation available, thinking that there might be some mistakes messing up the environment.
-But there is almost no QEMU related code and instrumentation in frankenstein, so it is unclear why QEMU version affectes.
+But there is almost no QEMU related code and instrumentation in frankenstein, so it is unclear why QEMU version affects.
 We found many hardcoded addresses in frankenstein source code:
 ```
 // frankenstein-dev/projects/CYW20735B1/emulation/hci.h:
 // the UART interface seems to have a DMA like receive